Free & Open · MariaDB 10.11 · Version 6

 Staged rows

-Each inbound file triggers a discovery run over its staged order lines.
+Each inbound order triggers a discovery run over its staged order lines.

 Input